American Airlines issues layoff notices, cuts flight schedule

 Horwitz said about 800 employees had agreed to leave American voluntarily, a move that will further reduce the number of expected layoffs.

+American Airlines, the third-largest U.S. air carrier, filed for Chapter 11 protection in November, citing a need to decrease labor costs.
+The company has signed non-disclosure agreements with carriers including US Airways Group as it evaluates a potential merger.

+US Airways won the backing of unions that represent American ramp workers, pilots and flight attendants earlier this year by promising to preserve thousands of jobs should a merger with American occur.

-The flight schedule cuts for September and October were set partly because an increase in pilot sick days and greater maintenance reports by flight crews led to flight cancellations and delays, Hicks said.
+American’s flight cuts for September and October were set partly due to an increase in pilot sick days and greater maintenance reports by flight crews led to cancellations and delays, Hicks said.
 American operates about 1,700 flights a day.

 Last week, the unit of AMR Corp AAMRQ.PK began implementing cost cuts for its unionized pilots after gaining bankruptcy court approval to abandon its collective bargaining agreement with the Allied Pilots Association.

-According to data from tracking service FlightAware.com, American Airlines in recent days has canceled more flights than other major U.S. airlines.
+According to data from tracking service FlightAware.com, American Airlines in recent days has cancelled more flights than other major U.S. airlines.

-On Monday, for example, American canceled about 2.1 percent of its scheduled flights, or about 73, compared with an average of 0.4 percent for other major U.S. airlines that day, FlightAware said.
+On Monday, for example, American cancelled about 2.1 percent of its scheduled flights, or about 73, compared with an average of 0.4 percent for other major U.S. airlines that day, FlightAware said.

 Mark Duell, vice president of operations at FlightAware, said cancellations at American have been well above the rest of the U.S. airline industry for the past two weeks.